Skip to main content

 This example is a common metaphor for a reason — think about the first time you learned how to ride a bike.

-Rocky starts that sometimes required you to slow down to regain balance
+• Rocky starts that sometimes requires you to slow down to regain balance

 You probably even fell a few times.

-Now imagine a different version of this common story.
+Now, imagine a different version of this familiar story.

 Is it likely you’d still learn how to ride, eventually?